Nattu02/CodeHive/Notes.md

 - It is crucial to check user authentication for every subsequent API calls made by any user.
 - Instead of writing the aithenticating code in every API calls, it can be used as a middleware.
 - The middleware can be called in each API calls where the authentication is necessary.

+## Schema functions
+- Functions specific to users can be written inside schema , and called in required API calls.
+- These includes JWT token generation, validating passowrds, etc.
+- Using these helper functions make the code readable.